Audiophil15/Projet-GL-IMAC1/README.md

 `make`

-it means that you using the `Makefile` to build the project
+Uses the `Makefile` to build the project.

 ## Launch
 `./main`

-It means that you are launching the compiled main.
-Make sure that the working file is set to the racine folder.
+Make sure to run the command in the root folder of the project.

 # Additional info
 ## Dependencies
 OpenGL : The graphic API used

-SDL2 : The library ysed to create a valid OpenGl context
+SDL2 : The library used to create a valid OpenGl context, a window, and manage input events, among other things.

 ## Inspired by
 Thomas Was Alone